Boosting Sparsity in Graph Decompositions with QAOA Sampling: Benchmarking

 The goal of our experiments is to determine whether sampling matchings using QAOA can help E-FCFW produce sparser decompositions compared to FCFW and E-FCFW with other matching sampling techniques.
 It is important to note that our findings are specific to the particular graphs and algorithm settings used in these experiments and may not generalise to other scenarios.
 In our case, the graph topologies we can consider is limited, as circuit depth increases rapidly with the number of edges (see discussion in Sec.~\ref{sec:qaoa_model}).
 Consequently, we restrict our experiments to small, densely connected graphs (e.g.~complete graphs) and larger, sparsely connected ones (e.g.~heavy-hex graphs).
 As for algorithm parameters (QAOA, simulated annealing, etc.), we have selected the best configurations available to us.
 In addition, it is important to keep in mind that these algorithms are stochastic, and repeated runs---even with identical settings---can yield different results, particularly in the quantum hardware experiments.

 In the following section, we discuss the performance of the algorithms in terms of the sparsity of the decomposition and the approximation error.
 However, other metrics such as runtime, resource usage, and the modeling approach are also of interest.
 To provide a comprehensive evaluation, we follow the quantum optimisation benchmarking guidelines outlined in \cite{koch2025quantumoptimizationbenchmarklibrary}.
 Table \ref{table:benchmarking_table} presents an example of the data we report for an experiment described in Sec.~\ref{sec:hardware_graphs}.
-All experiments are fully reproducible, and the problem instances, source code, and results are available at \cite{qaoa-sparse-graph-repo}.